adgut1509/19.12.-Homework/index.md

 ## Step-by-step guide

 Go to the Labvanced homepage.
-On the menu on the left-hand side, click on *My Studies*.
+On the menu on the left-hand side, click *My Studies*.

 ![](images/1001.png)

 You should see the list of your studies.
 Double-click on the study you want to publish and record.
-Next, click on *Publish & Record* on the left-hand side menu.
+Next, click *Publish & Record* on the left-hand side menu.

 ![](images/3.png)